-The Board also assumes responsibility for Massmart’s Integrated Annual Report and Annual Financial Statements and makes every effort to ensure that our reporting meets the needs of our stakeholders and complies with any legal requirements.
+The Board also assumes responsibility for Massmart’s Integrated Annual Report and audited consolidated Group Annual Financial Statements and makes every effort to ensure that our reporting meets the needs of our stakeholders and complies with any legal requirements.

 Board delegation and independence

-The Board ensure that its arrangements for delegation within its own structures promote independent, judgement and assist with the balance of power and the effective discharge of its duties.
+The Board ensures that its arrangements for delegation within its own structures promote independent, judgement and assist with the balance of power and the effective discharge of its duties.

-We have ensured that the interests of our shareholders are protected by the majority of our Board members being Non-Executive Directors with half being independent Non-Executive Directors.
+We have ensured that the interests of our shareholders are protected by the majority of our Board members being Non-Executive Directors with 44% being Independent Non-Executive Directors.

 Our Board performs its duties within a framework of policies and controls that provide for effective risk assessment and management of our economic, environmental and social performance.
 The Massmart Board Charter, which is closely aligned with the recommendations of King IV, details the responsibilities of the Board, while our Memorandum of Incorporation (MOI) also addresses certain of the Directors’ responsibilities and powers.
-Our MOI also requires that one third of our Directors retire from office at every Annual General Meeting based on their tenure since they were previously elected or re-elected to the Board where the Directors standing have been identified and notes of the notice of the Annual General Meeting.
+Our MOI also requires that one third of our Directors retire from office at every Annual General Meeting based on their tenure since they were previously elected or re-elected to the Board see page 139 of the notice of the Annual General Meeting.
 The Board Charter is regularly reviewed to assess whether or not it needs amending.

 In October of each year the Nominations Committee facilitates a comprehensive self-assessment of the Board and its Committees.
 The assessment covers their composition, duties, responsibilities, processes and effectiveness.
-It includes an appraisal of the Chair, individual Board members, permanent invitees, the Chief Executive Officer and the Chief Financial Officer.
-It also includes an assessment of the independence of Non-Executive Directors who have served on the Board for a period of nine years or more.
-The Committee concluded that while Ms Langeni and Ms Gwagwa have both served on the Board for over nine years they have maintained their independence.
+It includes an appraisal of the Chair, individual Board members, the Chief Executive Officer, the Chief Financial Officer and the Company Secretary.
+It also includes an assessment of the independence of Non-Executive Directors.

 The Company Secretary also facilitates an annual evaluation of the performance and effectiveness of the Chair, the Board and its Committees and individual members by means of an internal evaluation process.